peterwatt/deloitte/README.md

 This image is based on the popular Alpine Linux project, available in the alpine official image.
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
 This base image is safe because it is the official image mantained by the Docker community.

 The Python code has been changed to bind to 0.0.0.0 (see [here](https://stackoverflow.com/questions/30323224/deploying-a-minimal-flask-app-in-docker-server-connection-issues)).

+The Python code has been changed to respond on port 80.

 ## AWS execution platform